scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 commits after 2013 and is not available on PyPI (another unrelated package with the same name is available).
 While it does support execution via C++ and CUDA, it does not support OpenCL.
-We were not aware of copperhead until very recently and are likely to try and incorporate ideas from it into compyle.
+We were not aware of copperhead until very recently and are likely to try and incorporate ideas from it into Compyle.

 Compyle is actively used by a non-trivial, open source, SPH framework called PySPH_ and discussed in some detail in :cite:`pysph2019` and :cite:`pysph16`.
 Compyle makes it possible for users to write their SPH codes in high-level Python and have it executed on multi-core and GPU accelerators with negligible changes to their code.
-Unfortunately, compyle is not used much outside of this context, so while it does solve many problems, it is still under heavy development.
+Unfortunately, Compyle is not used much outside of this context, so while it does solve many problems, it is still under heavy development.